ding-lab/hotspot3d/README.md

 Clustering with different pairs data:

-		For intra you need to include the singleprotein pairs without DrugPort results/pairs.
+		For intra you need to exclude pairs from separate proteins in the .pairwise file.

-		For inter you need complex pairs without DrugPort pairs.
+		For inter you need to exclude pairs from the same protein in the .pairwise file.

-		For DrugPort only, do not include singleprotein or complex pairs; include only DrugPort pairs.
+		For DrugPort only, do not input the .pairwise file; input only DrugPort pairs file.

-		For intra+inter you can concatenate the singleprotein and complex pairs without DrugPort pairs.
+		For intra+inter input the .pairwise file.

-		For intra+DrugPort include singleprotein pairs and DrugPort pairs.

-		For inter+DrugPort include complex pairs and DrugPort pairs.

-		For intra+inter+DrugPort include a concatenated singleprotein and complex pairs file with the DrugPort pairs.
+		For intra+inter+DrugPort include the .pairwise file with the DrugPort pairs file.

 	NOTE: that if concatenating pairs files, you should take care with removing the second header that will appear in the middle of the file.
 The .pairwise file contains both intra and inter pairs, so it can be used when involving intra or inter clustering.